a7d-corp/terraform-module-proxmox-cloudinit-template/README.md

 ## Limitations

 This module can only template cloudinit config files out to a single host.
+To get around this I use an NFS mount on all hosts with `snippets` enabled.
+That way you can template out to a single host in your cluster irrespective on the host you want to land the instance on.

 ## Variables